MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 }
 ```

-Let's also add a test that asserts that a handler which throws continuously still causes the execution to fail:
+Let's also add a test which asserts that a handler which throws continuously still causes the execution to fail:

 ```cs
 [Test]